cadu-code/championship-interface/README.md

 ## development curiosity❗

-There is no flexbox at this project.
+There is no flexbox in this project.

 ## what I have learned? 🧠